ClaireMa0311/Toronto-licensed-child-centers/README.md

 ## File Structure

 The repo is structured as:
-- `data/00-simulated_data/simulated_data1.csv` contains the simulated data for testing purpose.
+- `data/00-simulated_data` contains the simulated data for testing purpose.
-- `data/01-raw_data/raw_data` contains raw data used in this investigation.
+- `data/01-raw_data` contains raw data used in this investigation.
-- `data/02-analysis_data/analysis_data` contains cleaned data used in this investigation.
+- `data/02-analysis_data` contains cleaned data used in this investigation.
-- `model` contains fitted models and an API of the final chosen model.
+- `models` contains fitted models and an API of the final chosen model.
 - `other` contains copies of LLM conversations, literature, and sketches of the dataset and graphs featured in this report.
 - `paper` contains the Quarto file used to generate the PDF, and a file with the paper's references.
 Since there is rendering problem paper.pdf is lacted outside of this folder.
 - `scripts` contains R scripts for simulating, downloading, cleaning, testing, visualizing and modeling the data.

 ## Statement on LLM usage

 Aspects of the code and writing were written with the help of the AI tool, ChatGPT.
 The entire chat history is available in inputs/llms/usage.txt.